 - 1/4 teaspoon fine sea salt, plus more to taste

 - 2 tablespoons drained capers

 - 1/4 cup white wine

-- 3 tablespoons butter cut into 4-8 pieces
+- 3 tablespoons butter (cut into 4 to 8 pieces)

 - Pat the veal dry with paper towels and sprinkle it lightly with the salt.
 Heat the oil in a large frying pan (preferably large enough to hold all the veal in a single layer) over medium-high heat.

-- Put as much of the veal as fits in a single layer in the pan (seriously, only cook as much as will fit in a single layer) and cook until it has started to brown and releases from the surface of the pan, about 2 minutes.
+- Put as much of the veal as fits in a single layer in the pan (it is important you don't crowd the pan) and cook until it has started to brown and releases from the surface of the pan, about 2 minutes.
 Turn the cutlets and cook them until they're cooked through and browned on the second side, about 2 more minutes.
 Transfer the veal to a plate.
 Repeat with any remaining veal, if necessary.

 - Return the frying pan to the heat.
 Add the capers to the pan and let them sizzle for about 30 seconds.
-Add the white wine and use a spatula to help scrape up any brown bits on the bottom of the pan into the wine.
-Whisk together.
-Cook until the wine is reduced by at least half, about 2 minutes.
+Add the white wine and use a spatula to help scrape up any brown bits on the bottom of the pan.
+Whisk together and cook until the wine is reduced by at least half, about 2 minutes.

 - Add the lemon juice and stir to combine.
-Swirl in the butter, whisking it in if you like, to make a sauce.
-Taste and add salt, if needed.
+Swirl in the pieces of butter, whisking if you like, to make a sauce.
+Taste and add salt if needed.

 - Return all of the veal to the pan to coat it in the sauce.
 Divide the arugula between 4 plates.
 Drizzle a bit of the sauce over each serving of arugula before placing the veal on top of the salad.
 Drizzle any remaining sauce evenly over the veal.
 Serve immediately.